Kolping India

 Face Masks, Hand Sanitizers and Gloves were procured and given to Frontline health care workers and Kolping members volunteering to help people during the Covid 19 pandemic.

 As a follow-up of the emergency relief, the need for reconstruction of lost livelihood was the next natural step towards augmenting the economic base of Kolping members.
-To rebuilt the lost livelihood of Kolping members due to Covid pandemic, Kolping India had financially supported 81 Members with funds as working capital investment to reconstruct their livelihood activities.
+Kolping India financially supported 81 Kolping Members who lost their livelihood sources due to covid with funds to reconstruct their livelihood source.

 Michaung Cyclone